Globs

 If you have the following files in your current directory:

-. .. .gitignore hello.md hello.docx script.sh
+ls -a. .. .gitignore hello.md hello.docx script.sh

-glob would “expand” to
+Then the * glob would “expand” to

-hello.md hello.docx script.sh
+hello.md hello.docx script.sh:

 echo * # prints out the names of all

-# files and folders in this directory
+# files and folders in this directoryhello.md hello.docx script.sh

-This actually means that the echo
+This actually means that the echo program was run with

 three arguments, not just one.
 Before the shell launches the

-program, it effectively replaces the *
+echo program, it effectively replaces the * in

-the command line with hello.md hello.docx script.sh
+the command line with hello.md hello.docx script.sh.

 Write your own shell script that prints out what its arguments are

-using the numbered argument variables ($1 $2 $3
+using the numbered argument variables ($1 $2 $3…) to see

 how a simple glob expands in different directories.